Skip to main content

 The short answers readers usually want after the first pass.

-For optimal muscle growth, total protein intake and resistance training are paramount.
+For optimal muscle growth, total protein intake and resistance training are critical.
 While whey typically has a higher leucine content per gram, studies show that well-formulated plant protein blends (e.g., pea and rice protein) can be equally effective for muscle gain when consumed in sufficient quantities to match leucine thresholds, especially around 2.5-3 grams per serving.
 The key is to ensure an adequate intake of all essential amino acids over the day.

 Sources & References